Your home may be repossessed if you do not keep up repayments on your mortgage.

-You are able to borrow around 5 times this figure on a mortgage, on average.
+You may be able to borrow around 5 times this figure on a mortgage, on average.

 What Deposit Do I Need?

-It’s possible to get a mortgage with a deposit as low as 5% with incentives like the Help to Buy scheme, however, as with most mortgages, the higher the deposit, the better rate you’re likely to achieve.
+It’s possible to get a mortgage with a deposit as low as 5%, however, as with most mortgages, the higher the deposit, the better rate you’re likely to achieve.
 A lender probably prefers you to have a deposit between 10% and 20%.